jasoncolburne/homelab/switch.md

 follows this logic:
   - Check lock status.
     - Locked
-      - Attempt to decrypt encrypted password
+      - Attempt to decrypt encrypted passkey
         - Success
           - Unlock SED
           - Done
         - Failure
           - Use `systemd-ask-password` to prompt the user for the user passphrase
-          - Derive the HDD passphrase using `argon2`
+          - Derive the HDD passkey using `argon2`
           - Unlock SED
           - Done
     - Unlocked